☰ |

 1.The Gingerbread Man

-Illustrations by George McGinn ©
+Illustration by George McGinn ©

-Foreword by Professor George McGinn Remarkably, the story of "The Gingerbread Boy" in the 1875 May edition of the St Nicholas magazine includes illustrations of all the story's characters with one exception - the gingerbread boy himself is nowhere to be seen.
+Foreword by Professor George McGinn Remarkably, the story of 'The Gingerbread Boy' in the 1875 May edition of the St Nicholas magazine includes illustrations of all the story's characters with one exception - the gingerbread boy himself is nowhere to be seen.
 Depictions of the gingerbread boy and background illustrations have been added courtesy of George McGinn ©.

-Posted in the Letter-Box, St Nicholas, May 1875 (page 452) The author of the "Gingerbread Boy," in our pages for Little Folks, writes as follows: "The 'Gingerbread Boy' is not strictly original.
+Posted in the Letter-Box, St Nicholas, May 1875 (page 452) The author of the "Gingerbread Boy", in our pages for Little Folks, writes as follows: "The 'Gingerbread Boy' is not strictly original.
 A servant girl from Maine told it to my children.
 It interested them so much that I thought it worth preserving.
 I asked where she found it, and she said an old lady told it to her in her childhood.
 So it may possibly have been in print, though I have never seen it."

 The Gingerbread Boy, St Nicholas, May 1875 (page 448-449)